-Working with Tourism New Zealand
+Working with Tourism New Zealand in the domestic market

 The below outlines opportunities available to work with Tourism New Zealand for both Regional Tourism Organisations and Operators

-Regional Tourism Organisations role
+Regional Tourism Organisations' role

 Operators are responsible for the promotion of their business and to ensure they’re operating in a safe and compliant manner as per Qualmark.